"Healing

 things and when she finally came to herself she heard her tongue talking

 fluently in a language she had never learned."
-Draper
+Draper immediately

-in the CM&A. Some of the churches left to join Pentecostal organizations
+C&MA.
+Some of the churches left to join Pentecostal organizations

-and others remained within the CM&A fold.
-Draper left the CM&A
+and others remained within the C&MA fold.
+Draper left the C&MA

 Draper's life